Summer Internship Programme

 It's your chance to bring what you've learned in your study to a real-life work situation, playing a part in our conservation work.
 The team you join will trust you to complete tasks and they’ll provide you with opportunities to use your analytical skills, creativity, and initiative.

 Internships take place in the university summer break, usually between November and February for 14 weeks.

 Who can apply

-To be eligible for an internship you must be:
+To be eligible for an internship you’ll need:

-- a full-time student at a New Zealand tertiary institution.
+- to be a full-time student at a New Zealand tertiary institution (or have completed your degree in the last six months)

 You can’t apply for an internship if you’re studying outside of New Zealand.
 If you’re not eligible for an internship, you can still gain experience by volunteering.